lennartcl/gitl/README.md

 ### git-out

 Show an overview of all outgoing branches.
+Branches starting with `_` are not fully shown.

 Arguments: